 - Fill Pyrex batter bowl (my preference) or 2-quart glass container with milk.

 - Heat in microwave until bubbles begin to appear around the edge.
 Temperature should reach 175-180 degrees after you stir it.
 (In my microwave, it takes 17 minutes on HIGH).

 - If a skin forms, remove it.

-- Allow milk to cool until temperature drops to between 110 and 120 degrees.
+- Allow milk to cool until temperature drops to between 100 and 110 degrees.

-- Whisk in 1 tablespoon yogurt as a starter You may use yogurt from a previous batch of your own homemade yogurt.
+- Whisk in 1 generous tablespoon of yogurt as a starter.
+You may use yogurt from a previous batch of your own homemade yogurt.

 - Cover milk and place in a warm environment where the temperature stays around 100 degrees.